top of page

 Medical waste must be segregated at the source to prevent cross-contamination.
 The regulations specify:

-• Sharps must be placed in rigid, leak-proof, puncture-resistant containers designed to prevent injury and leakage.
+• Sharps must be placed in rigid, leak-proof, puncture-resistant containers.
+These containers are designed to prevent injury and leakage.

-• Other infectious waste must be contained in red, leak-proof bags meeting minimum strength standards and clearly labeled with the universal biohazard symbol and “biomedical waste” designation.
+• Other infectious waste must be contained in red, leak-proof bags.
+These bags must meet minimum strength standards and clearly display the universal biohazard symbol and “biomedical waste” designation.

-• Secure and accessible only to authorized personnel
+• Be secure and accessible only to authorized personnel.

-• Ventilated and protected from weather, animals, and pests
+• Be ventilated and protected from weather, animals, and pests.

-• Designed to prevent breeding of insects or rodents
+• Be designed to prevent the breeding of insects or rodents.

-• Equipped with clear signage visible from at least 25 feet, warning of biohazardous materials
+• Be equipped with clear signage visible from at least 25 feet, warning of biohazardous materials.

-Storage duration is limited to a maximum of 90 days from the date of generation, with some infectious wastes subject to shorter storage periods (e.g., 45 days).
-Use of trash compactors for medical waste storage is prohibited to avoid container rupture and exposure.
+Storage duration is limited to a maximum of 90 days from the date of generation, with some infectious wastes subject to shorter storage periods, for example, 45 days.
+The use of trash compactors for medical waste storage is prohibited because it may lead to container rupture and potential exposure.

 Transportation Controls